Views of Glacier Peak from the summit.

 Route Up To Mount Cavanaugh

-BearQueen going down the forest road Map of Route
+BearQueen going down the forest road

 The route up to Mount Cavanaugh is an easy Class 1 road-walk all the way up to the summit.
 Follow the well maintain private forest road roughly a mile and a half up.
 You will see an obvious forest road to your right that heads uphill.
 Head up this forest road as it will take you all the way to the summit.
 There will be an excellent view of Lake Cavanaugh roughly halfway up on incline to the summit.
 Continue on to the forested summit where more and better views await.